Speed Guide · Updated March 24, 2026

 Check PageSpeed Insights after every change

-Make it a habit: installed a new app?
+Installed a new app?
 Test speed.
 Changed your theme?
-Test speed.
-Added a heavy collection page?
 Test speed.

 3